mrexclamationmark/GNU-Linux-Configuration/etc/udev/rules.d/README.md

 **Tweaks:**

-CFS tweaks: Tuned to balance between process responsiveness vs processing latency.
+CFS tweaks: Tuned to low latency, these tweaks are more useful if you have minimal amount of processes in the system, if you have many processes than using tunable_scaling = 1 or 2 is better.

 BFQ tweaks: Tuned for low latency.